-This is a list of famous people who have considerably changed their views, beliefs and preconceptions during their life time.
+This is a list of famous people who have considerably changed their views, beliefs and preconceptions during their lifetime.
 It is interesting for seeing how people can change their mind in a positive way.

 Ashoka (304–232 BCE) An Indian Emperor who ruled over a huge Indian Empire.
 He conquered Kalinga in a bitterly destructive war, in which thousands were slain.
 After seeing the slaughter he had caused, Ashoka embraced Buddhism and preached a new doctrine of non-violence, toleration and peace.

-St Paul. ( 5 – 67AD) In his early life, Saul of Tsarus was a Roman citizen who participated in the persecution of Christians, but after a vision on the road to Damascus, he embraced the religion he used to persecute.
+St Paul. ( 5 – 67AD) In his early life, Saul of Tarsus was a Roman citizen who participated in the persecution of Christians, but after a vision on the road to Damascus, he embraced the religion he used to persecute.
 St Paul became a passionate evangelist and spread Christianity to all corners of the Roman Empire.

 Emperor Constantine (272 – 337) The First Roman Emperor to embrace Christianity.
-In 313 he issued the edict of Milan which allowed Christians to profess their faith without interference.
+In 313 he issued the Edict of Milan which allowed Christians to profess their faith without interference.
 It ended the Roman Empire’s persecution of Christianity.

 Ralph Waldo Emerson (1803 – 1882) Ordained a Pastor in a Unitarian church, Emerson left to pursue his own independent ideas and philosophy.
 He became one of America’s foremost philosophers, writing essays on mysticism and individualism.
 Emerson could never be confined in a neat ideology, expressing a great freedom of the mind.